-The maximum volume of any waste that may be stored in a satellite accumulation area is 55 gallons, unless the waste is acutely hazardous.
+The maximum total volume of all waste that may be accumulated in a satellite accumulation area is 55 gallons, unless the waste is acutely hazardous.

-The maximum volume of acutely hazardous waste that may be stored in a satellite accumulation area is one quart.
+The maximum volume of acutely hazardous waste that may be accumulated in a satellite accumulation area is one quart.

-See the EH&S website to view the Acutely Hazardous Waste List.
-Go to:
+See the EH&S website to view the Acutely Hazardous Waste List:

-If these waste volumes remain in a satellite accumulation area for more than three days, the area must meet the more stringent 90-day accumulation area requirements.
+If these waste volumes remain in a satellite accumulation area for more than three days, the area must meet the more stringent centralized waste accumulation area requirements.

-Each branch campus and research facility is to maintain a 90-day accumulation area.
-Contact EH&S branch campus/research station support personnel for information and assistance; telephone 335-3041.
+Each research and extension center (REC) is to maintain a centralized waste accumulation area.
+Contact EH&S REC support personnel for information and assistance; telephone 509-335-3041.